 Heading away from Akureyri, you will come to a waterfall that holds a special place in the history of Iceland.
-Godafoss or ‘The waterfall of the Gods’ in English was the place where Icelanders officially adopted Christianity in 1000 AD.
+Godafoss, or 'The waterfall of the Gods' in English, was the place where Icelanders officially adopted Christianity in 1000 AD.

-If you would like to take a whale watching tour from Husavik, there are two different ones you can choose from.
+If you would like to take a whale-watching tour from Husavik, there are two different ones you can choose from.
 You can take a traditional whale watching tour, which, like the one in Akureyri, takes you out into the waters in a regular boat.
 You could also opt for a rib boat tour, which will allow you to get closer to these gentle giants of the sea.

 Husavik is also home to the GeoSea Baths, a spa concept that is a little different from the traditional geothermal pools in Iceland.
 The warm waters of GeoSea are from the sea.
 Here you will be able to soak in the warm, salty water as you look out at the incredible natural surroundings of the area.

 If you choose to skip Husavik, you will head straight through to the Lake Myvatn area.
 This part of the country is a hotbed of geothermal activity.
-The name ‘Myvatn’ means ‘fly’ and comes from the small flies that are found around the area.
+The name 'Myvatn' means 'fly' and comes from the small flies found around the area.

-Some enticing areas of interest in the area include; Krafla, Dimmuborgir and Asbyrgi Canyon.
+Some enticing areas of interest in the area include; Krafla, Dimmuborgir, and Asbyrgi Canyon.

 Krafla is just north of Lake Myvatn.
 It is a caldera that is part of an extensive volcanic system.
 The system is part of one of the most active in the country.
-In the nearby Namafjall Geothermal Area, you can witness mud pots as they boil while smoke from fumaroles gently wafting from the landscape, which is littered with sulphur crystals of greens, blues, yellows and whites.
+In the nearby Namafjall Geothermal Area, you can witness mud pots as they boil while smoke from fumaroles gently wafting from the landscape, which is littered with sulfur crystals of greens, blues, yellows, and whites.